fraserwg/OxfordVisualisationHackathon/README.md

 The dataset `data/ProcessedAGU.csv` was compiled by Milan Kloewer as part of an investigation into the Carbon footprint of the American Geophysical Union's annual meeting in San Francisco.
 I'd encourage you to come into the hackathon blind to his findings, however, if you later want to compare the conclusions you come to with Milan's you can find his analysis at https://github.com/milankl/CarbonFootprintAGU.

 ### The challenge
 To get started we have provided a few initial questions below.
 It's up to you to then make an interesting (and hopefully beautiful!) plot over the next 40 minutes.
+You are also, of course, welcome to explore other ideas.

 1. Where are AGU attendees coming from?
 2. Which nations/cities are responsible for the most emissions?